N64Recomp/RecompFrontend/README.md

   - `ui_assign_players_modal`
     - should probably open and instantiate in a more integrated way. has risk of not being in a valid context
     - expose mod/patch c API for opening
-    - Button press feedback isn't working when modal first opens (if no players have been assigned yet?)
     - Add help text to explain how to assign controller/keyboard players
-    - Better indication what the previous configuration was, make it easier to cancel
   - `ui_config_page`
     - Needs WAY better naming.
 It is just a commonly reused layout of header/body/footer where you can assign elements to the left and right
   - `ui_config_page_controls`